 Well, what’s not to say about the design of the Uniden DFR7?
-This is one of the coolest models out there.
-This looks like something that Batman would have in their vehicle.
-Everything from the display, to the functionality and even to the buttons is superb in this model.
+This is one of the best and coolest models out there.
+The Uniden DFR7 looks like something that Batman would use in his car.
+Everything from the OLED display, to the functionality is superb in the Uniden DFR7.

-What’s so impressive about this version of Uniden and what a lot of Uniden detectors do best is that they have an extremely long range.
-The range of this detector is extremely impressive and you can see those pesky speed traps coming from nearly a mile away, so never fear or worry about if you’ll catch a speed trap in time because you’ll most definitely be prepared no matter how far away you are.
+What’s so impressive about the Uniden DFR7 and what a lot of Uniden detectors do best is that they have an extremely long range for radar detection.
+The range of this radar detector is impressive and you can see speed cameras from nearly a mile away, so never worry if you’ll catch a speed camera in time.

-A lot of police in small towns and police on a budget still use some outdated laser technology which the newest models of radar detectors don’t detect because they’re outdated.
-T
+A lot of police in small towns still use some outdated laser technology which even the newest radar detectors don’t detect because they’re outdated.

-his model though however does, along with detecting the newest models of police equipment for catching speedy drivers.
-Also, there’s GPS built into this unit, unlike its contemporary detector DFR6, so it’s insanely accurate, no matter where you’re at.
+The Uniden DFR7 though however does have laser detection feature, along with detecting the newest models of police equipment for catching speedy drivers.
+Also, there’s a built-in GPS in this model, unlike its contemporary DFR6, so it’s insanely accurate, no matter where you’re at.

-If you’re worried about running into those red-light cameras that snap your picture as you speed through them, you won’t have to worry about that because the signal those give off can easily be detected by the Uniden DFR7.
+If you’re worried about running into those red-light cameras especially when driving in the city, you won’t have to worry because the signal those give off can easily be detected by the Uniden DFR7.

-Whether it’s one of those speeding camera systems or a red light camera that’s designed to snap pictures, you’ll be alerted right away when you’re approaching one.
+Whether it’s one of those speeding systems or red light cameras, the Uniden DFR7 radar detector will alert you right away when you’re approaching one.

 If you’re running over the top speed that’s allowed within city limits or the highway, the Uniden DFR7 can warn you when you’re getting close to the speed limit.

-This can be turned off for you heavy foot drivers out there but if you’re wanting to play it safe, this is a good option to have and keep turned on, because sometimes, you don’t notice yourself going over the speed limit.
-It will present the maximum speed in every jurisdiction and present that information to you.
+This feature may be turned off for people who are heavy foot drivers but if you’re wanting to play it safe, this is the best option to use.
+It will also present the maximum speed in every jurisdiction and present that information.

-- Some pretty good suction mounts are included in your purchase of the Uniden DFR7, so if you want to attach this to your windshield or your dashboard, you get some pretty good accessories to make sure that it not only attaches but sticks
+- A suction mount is included in your purchase of the Uniden DFR7, so if you want to set this up on your windshield or your dashboard, you get some good accessories to make sure that it not only attaches but sticks

-- The display is extremely bright and easy to read, even for those without perfect vision, so if you have trouble reading some of those other radar detectors, don’t worry because this is one of the easiest detectors to read that we’ve seen
+- The information on the display is also extremely bright and easy to read, so if you have trouble reading, don’t worry because this is an easy detector to read and review

-- A lot of different options are displayed on the display as well such as what your battery voltage is using, the altitude of your position, your maximum speed, a clock, the frequency of different bands in the surrounding area and more
+- A lot of different options are displayed on the display as well like what your battery voltage is using, your maximum speed, a clock, the frequency of different bands in the area

-- You won’t have to be fooled or trapped by going the maximum speed anymore because if you come close to that, this thing will alert you and the alert can be rather loud as well, so you definitely won’t miss it
+- You won’t have to be fooled or trapped by going the maximum speed anymore because the Uniden DFR7 will alert you

-- The noise is the only flaw we’ve noticed in this model because the alerts and the voice can be a little bit on the loud side, especially for maximum speed
+- The noise is the only flaw we’ve noticed in this review because the alerts and the voice can be a little bit on the loud side, especially for maximum speed

-Q: Why do other radars similar to this cost over $300?
+Q: Why do other radar detectors similar to this cost over $300?

-A: We understand the concern and why you’d wonder about that.
-Uniden has a wide variety of products and it always seems like it’s their goal to make sure that they’re providing a group of people products without charging them too much money.
+A: We understand the concern well and why you’d wonder about that.
+Uniden has a wide variety of products and it always seems like it’s their goal to make sure that they’re providing a group of people products without charging them a high price.

-Q: Can I connect this detector to Waze?
+Q: Can I connect this radar detector to Waze?

 Uniden DFR7 Review Conclusion

 If you live in a really small town where law enforcement has outdated technology and there’s a lack of traffic stoplights, then probably not.
-However, if you travel or live in a big city, this thing can be a bit of a blessing.
-We can recommend this either way and you’ll just have to try it for yourself.
+However, if you travel or live in a big city and drive in a highway, this best radar redector can be a a blessing.
+We would still recommend this product in this review and you’ll just have to try it for yourself.
 For Uniden DFR7’s brother unit’s review, the Uniden DFR9, click this link.